Great Tribulation: How to Discern Truth from Deception

 Matthew 24:15 When ye therefore shall see the abomination of desolation, spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:) 16 Then let them which be in Judaea flee into the mountains:

-This reference concerned Daniel’s prophecy of 70 weeks or 490 years found in Daniel 9.
-A most interesting part of the prophecy in Daniel 9 is it only concerned the Jewish people, and Jerusalem.
+This reference concerns Daniel’s prophecy of 70 weeks or 490 years, found in Daniel 9.
+A most interesting part of the prophecy in Daniel 9 is that it only concerns the Jewish people and Jerusalem.
 The following passage teaches us this important fact.
 The seventy weeks did not concern the world.
-It only concerned the Jewish people and Jerusalem
+It only concerned the Jewish people and Jerusalem.

 Daniel 9:24 Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy.